Pitt-JonesLab/DWMsimulator/README.md

 overwrites at destination address at $0.
 The output from these instruction can be written in any way according to the last ’3 bit’ of the instruction i.e (0-6).

-**iii) ‘ADD’** represents the arithmetic ’addition ’ operation 𝐴 + 𝐵.We will show an example of an addition operation for five operands in Fig. 5 for TRd = 7.
+**iii) ‘ADD’** represents the arithmetic ’addition ’ operation 𝐴 + 𝐵. We will show an example of an addition operation for five operands for TRd = 7.
 It is important to note that we can perform addition for (𝑇𝑅𝑑 − 2) bits.
 Therefore, for our example, we can perform 5-bit addition for TRd = 7.
 In step 1, a TR of 𝑑𝑤𝑚0 (first nanowire) is conducted. 𝑆0, which is XOR of 𝑎0...𝑒0, (5-bit number) is computed by the PIM block, which is the blue bits between